 Section 115BAA in the Income Tax Act 1967 ("Act") provides a non-reversible option to domestic companies to pay corporate tax at a reduced rate effective from 1st April 2019 subject to certain conditions.
 The company has assessed the applicability of the Act and opted to continue the existing normal tax rate (i.e. 34.944%) for the year ended 31st March 2024.

-- Exceptional items for the year ended 31st March 2024 represent provision for the Loss of stock in the floods at Sahupuram unit after netting off of insurance claim receivable. - Exceptional items for the previous year ended 31st March 2023 represent the profit on sale of land.
+- unit after netting off of insurance claim receivable. - Exceptional items for the previous year ended 31st March 2023 represent the profit on sale of land.